FlyJingFish/AndroidAOP/docs/AndroidAopMatchClassMethod.md

         - The overridden method cannot be private or final

     - Set to false, if there is no matching method in the subclass, no processing is done

+- excludeWeaving and includeWeaving are similar to exclude and include in the [getting started](/AndroidAOP/getting_started/#4-add-the-androidaopconfig-configuration-item-in-apps-buildgradle-this-step-is-an-optional-configuration-item)

 !!! note
     In addition, not all classes can be hooked in